 SVG is a scalable vector format which works great for logos, icons, text, and simple images.
 SVG images are automatically scalable in both browsers and photo editing tools.
 SVGs are usually smaller in file size than PNGs or JPGs.
 This can result in faster load times.

 If your site is built with WordPress then you can optimize images using WordPress plugins.
 It is important though that you don’t solely rely on the plugins themselves.
 For example, you shouldn’t upload 2MB images to your WordPress media library.
 This can result in eating up your web hosts disk space really fast.
 The best method is to quickly resize the image in a photo editing tool beforehand, and then upload it and use plugins to reduce it further.

 Image optimization is both an art and a science.
 It is an art because there is no one definitive answer for how best to optimize an image, and a science because there are many techniques and algorithms that can reduce the size of an image.
-Finding the optimal settings for your image requires careful analysis along many dimensions such as format capabilities, content of encoded data, quality, pixel dimensions, and more.
+Artificial intelligence (AI) software is especially useful in optimizing images without compromising quality.
+However, finding the optimal settings for your image requires careful analysis along many dimensions such as format capabilities, content of encoded data, quality, pixel dimensions, and more.